 Athens is an excellent place to live if you are a college student.
-It’s considered to be a college town which offers a good choice of affordable housing opportunities.
+It’s considered to be a college town which offers a good choice of affordable housing opportunities, coffee shops, and more.
 The medial value of a home in this town is $150,000 and the average rent is $789 per month.
 There are 120,000 residents in Athens so it’s not a small city, and the town is set up to be bike-friendly with a great public transportation system.
 There are plenty of entertainment, shopping and dining options, and everything here is affordable.
 The Athens version of Georgia is a proud place to call home, although not much for families.
 If you are looking for great schools or a mature environment, Athens is not your kind of town.
 Because this is a college town most ideal for the young at heart.

 15. Roswell, Georgia